 Before my current role, I served for over 6 years as a Project Lead and Product Manager at Alphabet (Google’s parent company)– 3 years at Google and 3 years at X (“the moonshot factory”).
 At Google, I led or co-led the creation of dozens of new products and features in Maps, Street View, Search, Android, Photos, Clips, Social, YouTube, and Daydream.

-Before moving to California in 2011, I lived by the beach in Kailua, Hawaii.
-I built and designed map-based tracking solutions for adventure travelers, ocean-focused hands-on learning tools for STEM education, and brain-computer interfaces for severely disabled individuals.
+Before moving to California in 2011, I lived on Oahu, Hawaii for eight years.
+I developed and designed map-based tracking solutions for adventure travelers, ocean-focused hands-on learning tools for STEM education, and brain-computer interfaces for severely disabled individuals.
 These efforts were funded by DARPA, NSF, and NOAA.

 In my free time, I enjoy, hiking, surfing, stand-up paddling, photography, and daydreaming about the ocean.
 I have traveled to over twenty countries, experiencing profound awe of nature while nurturing a deeper understanding of other cultures and what it means to be human.